 10.9.1.2.14 Queue position info

-Table 10.9.1.2.14-1 describes the information flow queue position info, from the floor control server to the floor participant and from the floor control server to the floor control server or MC gateway server, which is used to indicate the floor request is queued and the queue position to the floor requesting UE.
+Table 10.9.1.2.14-1 describes the information flow queue position info, from the floor control server to the floor participant and from the floor control server to the floor control server or MC gateway server, which is used to indicate the floor request is queued and the queue position to the floor requesting UE and optionally to the authorized user.
 The MCPTT server and the MCPTT client support queuing of the floor control requests shall support this information flow.
-This information flows is sent in unicast (to the queued floor participant).
+This information flow is sent in unicast (to the queued floor participant and optionally to the authorized user).

 Table 10.9.1.2.14-1: Queue position info